tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### DataQualityNeed

 - Name: bdqffdq:DataQualityNeed
-- Definition: A bdqffdq:NeedConcept that expresses what bdqffdq:Assertions may be made about data with respect to fitness for use.
+- Definition: A bdqffdq:NeedConcept that expresses what bdqffdq:Responses may be made about data with respect to fitness for use.
 - SubClass Of: NeedConcept

 ********************